How Much Are Serious Injuries Worth?

 Have You Been Seriously Injured Because of Someone Else’s Negligent Behavior?

 If you think you have suffered a serious injury in a car accident that wasn’t your fault, it is imperative that you reach out for legal help as soon as possible.
-As the South Florida car accident attorneys at Leifer Law Firm, you can depend on us.
+As the South Florida car accident attorneys at Leifer & Ramirez, you can depend on us.
 We are experienced in helping the victims of serious car accidents maximize the compensation they are entitled to.
 All you have to do is contact us to begin discussing the circumstances of your claim and determining how much it may be worth.